 3 – Chinese Language Trade Marks

 Chinese language trade marks can be even more important than English trade marks in China, especially on consumer goods – see our case study.
 Depending on your brand strategy, you may wish to register a Chinese language trade mark in China in addition to your English mark.
 Branding professionals can help you develop a strong Chinese language brand that appeals to Chinese consumers.

-Note however that it’s also possible to use both the Madrid Protocol and direct filing with the CTMO in combination as part of your overall trade marks strategy.
+Note however that it’s also possible to use both the Madrid system and direct filing with the CTMO in combination as part of your overall trade marks strategy.
 For example, if you are planning to file both English and Chinese language trade marks in China, you could file a Madrid application based on the English language mark and file a direct application to the CTMO for the Chinese language mark.
 We encourage you to seek the advice of an experienced trade marks attorney for any such consideration.

 Registering your trade mark in China is complex.
 We strongly recommend engaging the services of a trade marks attorney with experience filing in China, who can advise you on the most appropriate method of filing, and assist in preparing your application.
 This could save you time and money in the long run.